-- (13) Semen certificate is required for registration of calves conceived by artificial insemination. - (14) Certification from the American Embryo Transfer association or the International Embryo Transfer Society is required for registration of calves resulting from embryo transfer. - B. Preparation of application of registration.
+- (13) Certification from the American Embryo Transfer association or the International Embryo Transfer Society is required for registration of calves resulting from embryo transfer. - (14) All bulls born after January 1, 2018 must be DNA and hypotrichosis tested before they can be registered. - B. Preparation of application of registration.